open-contracting-extensions/eforms/docs/mapping.md

         </td>
         <td class="mapping">

-- <a href="operations.md#get-the-organization-for-the-buyer">Get the organization for the buyer</a> and add a `Classification` object to its `.details.classifications` array.
+- [Get the organization for the buyer](operations.md#get-the-organization-for-the-buyer) and add a `Classification` object to its `.details.classifications` array.
 - Map the value of this field to the classification's `.id`.
-- Look up the code's label in the <a href="https://op.europa.eu/en/web/eu-vocabularies/concept-scheme/-/resource?uri=http://publications.europa.eu/resource/authority/main-activity">authority table</a> and map it to the classification's `.description`.
+- Look up the code's label in the [authority table](https://op.europa.eu/en/web/eu-vocabularies/concept-scheme/-/resource?uri=http://publications.europa.eu/resource/authority/main-activity) and map it to the classification's `.description`.
-- If the code's definition in the authority table includes <a href="https://ec.europa.eu/eurostat/statistics-explained/index.php?title=Glossary:Classification_of_the_functions_of_government_(COFOG)">"COFOG"</a>, set the classification's `.scheme` to 'COFOG'.
+- If the code's definition in the authority table includes ["COFOG"](<https://ec.europa.eu/eurostat/statistics-explained/index.php?title=Glossary:Classification_of_the_functions_of_government_(COFOG)>), set the classification's `.scheme` to 'COFOG'.
 Otherwise, set it to 'Directive 2014/25/EU'.

 ```xml
 <cac:ContractingParty>